Royal Monastery of San Juan de la Peña

+The New Monastery of San Juan de la Peña was built in 1705 at a plateau further up the mountain.

-The lower church includes some mozarabic architectural surviving elements, although most of the parts of the monastery (including the impressive cloister, under the great rock) are Romanesque.
+The lower church includes some Mozarabic architectural surviving elements, although most of the parts of the monastery (including the impressive cloister, under the great rock) are Romanesque.
 After the fire of 1675, a new monastery was built.
 The old monastery (built in 920) was declared a National Monument on 13 July 1889, and the new monastery in 1923.
 In the 11th century the monastery became part of the Benedictine Order and was the first monastery in Spain to use the Latin Mass.

 The cloister, built ca. 1190, contains a series of capitals with Biblical scenes that originally were arranged in chronological sequence, a design found elsewhere in the region.